manjaro-sway/manjaro-sway/SUPPORT.md

 ### How can I unzip the multi-part zip (.zip + .z01)?

-If your archive manger doesn't support multipart zips already, you can just merge the two files using cat:
+If your archive manger doesn't support multipart zips already (p7zip installed), you can just merge the two files using cat:

 ```bash
 cat *.z* >tmp.zip